-- 1. Physicians should promote the importance of research using tissues obtained during assisted conception procedures.
-Because of the special status of the material being used, research on human gametes and especially on human embryos is, in many jurisdictions, specifically regulated.
-Physicians have an ethical duty to comply with such regulation and to help inform public debate and understanding of the issues. - 2.
-Due to the special nature of human embryos, research should be carefully controlled and should be limited to areas in which the use of alternative materials will not provide an adequate alternative. - 3.
-Views, and legislation, differ on whether embryos may be created specifically for, or in the course of, research.
-Physicians should act in accordance with national legislation and local ethical advice.
+- 25. Physicians have an ethical duty to comply with such regulation and to help inform public debate and understanding of these issues. - 26.
+Research on human gametes and embryos should be carefully controlled and monitored and in accordance with all applicable national laws and ethical guidelines. - 27.
+Views and legislation differ on whether embryos may be created specifically for, or in the course of, research.
+Physicians should act in accordance with the declarations of Taipei and Helsinki, as well as all applicable local laws and ethical and professional standards advice. - 28.
+The principles of the Convention on Human Rights and Biomedicine should be followed.